doroshenko-viktor/doroshenko-viktor.github.io/content/architecture/osi_model.md

+---
+title: OSI Model
+date: "2025-10-02"
+description: "Description of Open Systems Interconnection Model"
+mainPage: true
+---

-### The Open Systems Interconnection (OSI) Model: A Seven-Layer Framework for Network Communication
+## The Open Systems Interconnection (OSI) Model: A Seven-Layer Framework for Network Communication

 The **Open Systems Interconnection (OSI) model** is a conceptual framework created by the International Organization for Standardization (ISO) that describes how network communication functions.
 It divides the complex process of data transfer into seven distinct, manageable layers, each responsible for specific tasks.
 This layered approach allows diverse technologies to communicate seamlessly and is vital for troubleshooting and developing network protocols.

 ---

-### The Seven Layers of the OSI Model
+## The Seven Layers of the OSI Model

 | Layer |       Name       | Function                                                                                        |           Data Unit            | Protocols & Examples                     |
 | :---: | :--------------: | :---------------------------------------------------------------------------------------------- | :----------------------------: | :--------------------------------------- |